Clinical Supervision: 2 Ways to Inspire Extraordinary Results in Treatment

-Are you seeking supervision?
+Are you seeking clinical supervision?
 Do you have an interest in strengths based theory and/or gender and sexual diversity?
 Do you need help with difficult cases?
 I can help you!

 Since you’re here it’s a good bet you’re looking to learn a little more about me.

 So, why me?

 I am a Board Approved Clinical Supervisor for LPC and LMFT and I am also an AAMFT Supervisor, a national designation that requires higher standards above and beyond Texas Board licensure.